AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/README.md

 Please check our [roadmap](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki#roadmap) to see what we are working on and what we are tracking next.

 ## OAuth 2.0 and the Implicit Flow vs Authorization Code Flow with PKCE
-Msal used to only implement the [Implicit Grant Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow), as defined by the OAuth 2.0 protocol and [OpenID](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc).
+MSAL formerly only implemented the [Implicit Grant Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow), as defined by the OAuth 2.0 protocol and [OpenID](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc).

 Our goal is that the library abstracts enough of the protocol away so that you can get plug and play authentication, but it is important to know and understand the implicit flow from a security perspective.
 The implicit flow runs in the context of a web browser which cannot manage client secrets securely.
 It is optimized for single page apps and has one less hop between client and server so tokens are returned directly to the browser.
 These aspects make it naturally less secure.